vinaydhegde/testdriven-site/src/_posts/blog/2018-08-13-dynamic-secret-generation-with-vault-and-flask.md

 > You may also want to look at using [envconsul](https://github.com/hashicorp/envconsul) to place the credentials into the environment for Flask.
 It can even restart Flask when the credentials get updated.

-You can find the final code can in the [vault-consul-flask](https://github.com/testdrivenio/vault-consul-flask) repo.
+You can find the final code in the [vault-consul-flask](https://github.com/testdrivenio/vault-consul-flask) repo.